koko1928/Browser-piano/README.md

 # Browser-piano
-piano on browser.MIDI file to piano sound.
+This is a tool of MIDI file to piano's sound!